Blog

 External threats: External threats are attacks launched by activists, malicious hackers, and cybercriminals.
 The threat actors include those with unauthorized ownership, leveraging the opportunity to steal sensitive data or damage an enterprise's digital assets.
 They use different attack techniques to leak confidential corporate details on the dark web or do any remote action that harms a business.

-Internal threat: According to a report, 90% of enterprises and organizations are vulnerable to insider cyber threats.
+Internal threat: 90% of enterprises and organizations are vulnerable to insider cyber threats.
 Internal threats are among the deadliest, as they are challenging to find and fix, even for threat modelling techniques.
 Internal or insider threats get triggered by disgruntled employees who feel unappreciated, underpaid, or sell out the organization for monetary benefits.

 Web application attacks: Any vulnerability in the web application can pose a massive threat to the enterprise.
 Since web applications are the face of the business, attackers often try to exploit them.
 Web applications remain exposed to the internet with a massive attack surface.
 Thus, enterprises should also prioritize threat modelling for web application vulnerability assessment.

-Threat modelling helps enterprise security professionals reduce the attack surface by identifying weak points and vulnerabilities in the system that attackers could exploit.
+This tactic assists enterprise security professionals in reducing the attack surface by identifying weak points and vulnerabilities in the system that attackers could exploit.
 Cyber threat modelling helps security professionals get an overall picture of where attackers could cripple their security.

 Asset identification: With the global acceleration in the transformation of technological domains, identifying and prioritizing critical assets is essential.
 In threat modelling, security professionals must determine all the digital assets that can be potential targets of the attacker.
 Mapping digital footprints can help identify hidden assets likely to become a threat.